feross/feross.org/thanks/index.md

 - Matt Bell
 - Chris Ball

+## Become a Patron

 You can become a patron by visiting [my Patreon page](https://patreon.com/feross).
 Thank you!

 <a href="https://www.patreon.com/bePatron?u=8375109" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

+### One-time Donations

 Some folks have asked me if it's possible to do a one-time donation, or if I accept cryptocurrency.
 Yes, and yes!

 - Bitcoin (BTC) - 1GJjdX1Qkf9ZLmn13zjg8ske7uho6tSJxf
+- Bitcoin Cash (BCH) - 1D9vsCqCJFRFkxigNHpLHtt7cyfNiNjVkX
 - Ether (ETH) - 0x0c0Ca4d20103Ce6AdA43e04dEdEC88a018f136E9
 - Litecoin (LTC) - LVcmhXKTgijpwNpxv7d5SWtyUusedjTZ2F

 I also accept [PayPal](https://www.paypal.me/feross), if you insist. 😁

-*This page will be updated monthly on the first of the month.
-Last updated December 19, 2017.*
+*This page will be updated monthly, on the first of the month.